UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Experiments

 \subsection{Cleavage Site Prediction for Zero-Shot Enzymes}

-To answer \textbf{RQ2}, we evaluate the performance of {\method} on the zero-shot benchmarks, where enzymes are unseen during the training phase.
-Since enzyme-specific models cannot handle new enzymes, we only compare {\method} to ReactZyme and ClipZyme, both of which can predict cleavage sites for novel enzymes.
-The results on the zero-shot benchmarks are given in Tab.~\ref{tab:zeroshot}.
-The ROC/PR curves can be found in Appendix~\ref{sec:app_exp}.
-From the table, we can observe that our {\method} consistently outperform the baseline methods.
-In particular, {\method} exceeds ReactZyme and ClipZyme by more than 10\% in PR-AUC across both enzyme families.
-This gap is much larger than that of supervised benchmarks.
-This improvement stems from the utilization of redundant active-site knowledge in the enzyme modeling, promoting the generalization ability of {\method} to unseen enzymes.
+To answer \textbf{RQ2}, we evaluate the performance of {\method} on the zero-shot benchmarks, where enzymes are unseen during the training/pretraining phase.
+We adopt Needleman–Wunsch algorithm to ensure all zero-shot enzymes have under 60\% sequence similarity with any enzyme used for training and pretraining.
+Since enzyme-specific models cannot handle novel enzymes, we only compare {\method} to ReactZyme and ClipZyme, both of which are modified to predict cleavage sites for novel enzymes.
+The summarized results are given in Tab.~\ref{tab:large_zeroshot}, ~\ref{tab:overall-zero-shot-26} and Fig.~\ref{fig:zeroshot_23}.
+From the results, we can observe that our {\method} consistently outperform the baseline methods.
+In particular, {\method} exceeds ReactZyme and ClipZyme by more than 7\% in PR-AUC across most enzyme families.
+This improvement stems from the utilization of active-site knowledge in the enzyme modeling and the biochemical-informed encoder, promoting the generalization ability of {\method} to unseen enzymes.